 How Do I Remove an Organizer From My LLC?

-To remove an organizer from your LLC, you need to amend your Articles of Organization and consult your operating agreement which should specify the procedure for removing an LLC organizer.
+To remove an organizer from your LLC, the members need to agree, amend your Articles of Organization, and file the Amendment to the Secretary of State.

 What Is the Difference Between Authorized Agent and Organizer?

-The main difference between an authorized agent and organizer lies in their primary function in the LLC.
+The main difference between an authorized agent and an organizer lies in their primary function in the LLC.

-A registered agent is a person or a service designated to represent the company and receive legal paperwork and perform service process.
+A registered agent is a person or a service designated to represent the company receive legal paperwork and perform service process.

 A person who organizes an LLC will generally serve to file LLC documents during its initial creation.